Pullp is a tool to help you manage pull requests and reviews on your Github repositories, available for Mac, Linux and Windows.

 npm install, run

-npm start to start the webpack dev server.
-Once running, run
+npm start to start the webpack dev server and electron app.

-React and Redux dev tools will be available inside the Chrome dev tools.
+React and Apollo dev tools will be available inside the Chrome dev tools.

 ✅ Running the tests

 - To run the tests without the file watcher, run

 💫 Optional - Running a local oAuth server